school visit Tag

 That’s it fam, I really loved speaking to future teachers, early childhood educators, and students.
 Over the years I’ve read to thousands of young people and increasingly I’m getting the chance to talk to colleges.
 Here is a link to check out MJC and definitely check out their annual Latinx Comics & Arts Festival.

 Dig this?
-Check out my visit to the Texas Book Festival , my visit to Black Pine Circle in Berkeley, and students from Malcolm X Jazz Festival.
+Check out my visit to the Texas Book Festival , my visit to Black Pine Circle in Berkeley, and students from Malcolm X Elementary.

 Berkeley Public Library visit